How Arsenal ace Ceballos has gone from FA Cup hero to fighting with team-mates | Goal.com

 Ironically, that came just a week after the pair had been spotted squaring up to each other by the BT Sport cameras during the pre-match warm-up at Fulham on the opening day of the season.

-Ceballos had been angered by a late challenge from Nketiah in one of the passing drills and twice shoved him away before the pair had to be separated by Sead Kolasinac.
+Nketiah took exception to a late challenge from Ceballos in one of the passing drills and after some angry words were exchanged, the Spaniard responded by twice shoving the young striker away before the pair had to be separated by Sead Kolasinac.

 The incident was soon smoothed over, with Arteta putting it down to the fact that both players were frustrated at being omitted from the starting XI at Craven Cottage.